Aggressive or defensive investing: find the strategy that suits you

 • How much risk am I willing to take?

-If you're comfortable with the idea that your portfolio may go down in value before rising again in the long run, then an offensive strategy may suit you.
-If you are easily nervous about losses, then a defensive approach feels safer.
+If you are comfortable with the idea that your portfolio may decrease in value before it rises again in the long term, then an offensive strategy may suit you.
+If you get nervous quickly when you lose money, a defensive approach feels safer.

 • How long do I want to invest my money?

-If you have a long term in mind (e.g., >10 years, such as for retirement), then investing offensively will allow you to take maximum advantage of compound growth over the years.
-If you need the money within a few years, then a defensive strategy will help protect your capital from short-term fluctuations.
+If you have a long-term goal in mind (for example >10 years, such as for retirement), you can maximize the benefits of compounded growth over the years with offensive investing.
+If you need the money within a few years, a defensive strategy will help protect your capital against short-term fluctuations.

 • How do I react to market fluctuations?

-Imagine the stock market drops 10% one quarter.
+Imagine the stock market drops 10% in a quarter.
 Do you panic then?
-If you tend to sell out of fear when the market falls, you are better off with a defensive portfolio.
-If you can sit out such falls calmly, an offensive portfolio is an option.
+Anyone who tends to sell out of fear when prices fall is better off with a defensive portfolio.
+If you can sit out such declines calmly, an offensive portfolio is an option.

-At Vive, we know that many investors don't fit purely into one box.
-That's why we offer the opportunity to put together a balanced portfolio in which you combine offensive and defensive elements.
-You then benefit from the growth potential of equities while building stability with bonds.
+At Vive, we know that many investors don't fit neatly into just one category.
+That's why we offer the option to create a balanced portfolio, in which you combine offensive and defensive elements.
+You then benefit from the growth potential of shares, while at the same time building in stability with bonds.

-• Example: You choose to have 60% of your investments in stocks (offensive) and 40% in bonds (defensive).
-This mix can work well: the stocks allow your assets to grow if the market rises, while the bonds provide a buffer in the event of declines.
-This way you spread the risk and find the middle ground.
+• Example: You opt for 60% of your investments in shares (offensive) and 40% in bonds (defensive).
+This mix can work well: the shares allow your assets to grow when the market rises, while the bonds provide a buffer in the event of declines.
+This way you spread the risk and look for the middle ground.
 (Want to know more?
-Read our blog about the benefits of a balanced investment portfolio. - internal link.)
+Read our blog about the benefits of a balanced investment portfolio – internal link.)

 Conclusion

 There is no one-size-fits-all solution when it comes to investing.
-Whether you choose offensive or defensive investing depends on your personal situation and preferences.
-Offensive investing can yield higher returns over the long term, but involves more risk.
-Defensive investing offers more stability and protection of your capital, but typically with lower potential returns.
-By clearly identifying your goals and risk appetite - possibly with the help of determining your risk profile (internal link) - you can choose the strategy that suits you best.
+Whether you choose aggressive or defensive investing depends on your personal situation and preferences.
+Aggressive investing can yield higher returns in the long term but carries more risk.
+Defensive investing offers more stability and protection of your capital, but usually with lower potential returns.
+By clearly mapping out your goals and risk appetite – possibly with the help of determining your risk profile (internal link) – you can choose the strategy that suits you best.

-At Vive, we're ready to help you do just that.
-In our app, you can easily create an investment strategy that's right for you.
+At Vive, we are ready to help you with this.
+In our app, you can easily create an investment strategy that suits you.

 30 min.